How to Use WordPress: The Guide

 Finally, at some point you may decide that you want to switch your theme.
 To do that, head back to the Appearance > Themes screen, and simply click Activate on whatever theme you want to use.
 You can do this as many times as you like, although you’ll want to check your content afterwards to make sure it looks alright.

-How to Create a Home Page in WordPress
+How to Create a Static Home Page

 WordPress offers you two ways to present your home page.
 By default, your site’s home page will be a list of your most recent blog posts.

 However, you can switch to a static home page through the Settings > Reading screen.
 Look for the radio buttons under Your homepage displays, and select A static page.
-Then, choose any page you want to use from the drop-down menu:
+Then, choose any page you want to use from the drop-down menu.

 Once you save your changes, you can check out your site on the front end to see your new home page displayed.

-How to Add Content to Your WordPress Site
+Add Content to Your WordPress Site

 How to Add Text to Your WordPress Site